Stars1233/tokscale/docs/GITHUB_NPM_PUBLISHING.md

 ### For Organization Members

-If you're a member of the `wakeru-ai` organization:
+If you're a member of the `0xinevitable` organization:
 - You automatically have read access to private packages
 - Use your regular GitHub PAT with `read:packages` scope